BSc Radiology

 BSc in Radiology – Online Course

-There are numerous educational websites that provide online BSc in Radiology courses.
+Numerous educational websites provide online BSc in Radiology courses.
 Coursera, Udemy, Emagister, and others are among them.
 An online BSc in Radiology Course typically lasts a few weeks to three months.
 The cost of a BSc in Radiology online course ranges between INR 20,000 and INR 30,000.

 BSc in Radiology- Distance Course